Testing for Real Estate Transactions

 The Nevada Division of Public and Behavioral Health recommends that all citizens test their homes with a radon device that has been shown to be proficient, to protect their family's health.
 If high radon levels are found, a home should be remedied by a competent and proficient mitigation contractor.
 The EPA recommends that homes be tested with long-term tests, but in real estate transactions, taking a long-term test is often not possible or practical.

 New Home Construction Codes and Regulations

 Currently, there are no statewide regulations in Nevada that require radon-reducing construction.
-However, the Nevada Division of Public and Behavioral Health encourages builders to voluntarily use radon-reducing construction in Zone 1 and Zone 2 areas within the state as shown on the Nevada EPA Map of Radon Zones.
+However, NREP encourages builders to voluntarily use radon-reducing construction in Zone 1 and Zone 2 areas within the state as shown on the Nevada EPA Map of Radon Zones.
 As radon and geology do not follow county lines an individual building a home may want to consider radon-reducing construction techniques wherever they are building.
 See Radon-Reducing New Construction.